nyrG/boveda-lens/resources/ANGULAR_MIGRATION_PLAN.md

     export const routes: Routes = [
       { path: "login", component: Login },
-      // We will add a protected '/profile' route and an auth guard later
+      // We will add a protected '/profile' route and an auth guard in a later step.
-      // { path: 'profile', component: ProfileComponent, canActivate: [authGuard] },
+      // { path: "profile", component: ProfileComponent, canActivate: [authGuard] },
       { path: "", redirectTo: "/login", pathMatch: "full" },
     ];
     ```